 Have a certified gemologist available in-store and online in case shoppers need to get expert advice before buying.
 Shoppers who are very meticulous about gemstones would appreciate the gesture.

-Offer a more personalized service by acting like a concierge.
-Data analytics is a way for your concierges to understand your shoppers’ behaviors, their needs, hobbies, likes, dislikes, and values.
+Offer a more personalized service by acting as a concierge.
+Data analytics is a way for your concierges to understand your shoppers’ behaviors, needs, hobbies, likes, dislikes, and values.
 From here, you should be able to provide an exceptional concierge service that truly connects with your shoppers.

 Amazon is one of the perfect examples of this.
 It knows its people’s shopping needs and shows them the products that may appeal to their interest.